Jaclo Faucets Review & Rating Updated: May 24, 2025

 Faucet aerators can provide any of several types of water streams.
 Here are the most common:

 But, this test uses distilled water.
 Your household water is anything but distilled.
-It probably contains a generous assortment of the dissolved minerals that will eventually wear out almost any cartridge.
+It probably contains a generous assortment of dissolved minerals that will eventually wear out almost any cartridge.

-Still it should reasonably last 10 - 15 years without any misadventures.
+Still, it should reasonably last 10 - 15 years without any misadventures.
 If it does not, Jaclo will replace it free of charge under its warranty.
 Or, you can buy a new cartridge for about $10.00 from any seller of replacement cartridges.
 Sedal cartridges are sold nearly everywhere.

 Aerators